Walmart has everything — even Ray Allen's new Grown restaurant

 The South Miami restaurant Grown is living up to its name.

-The organic restaurant, founded by former NBA and Miami Heat star Ray Allen and his wife Shannon, will open a second standalone location in Central Florida, of all places inside a Walmart Supercenter in Lake Nora.
+The organic restaurant, founded by former NBA and Miami Heat star Ray Allen and his wife Shannon, will open a second standalone location in Central Florida, of all places inside a Walmart Supercenter in Orlando.

 The original 69-seat restaurant draws long lines and constant drive through traffic for being the first of its kind to offer certified organic, gluten-free and locally sourced cuisine in a quick service restaurant.
 It’s fast food for people who hate fast food.
 They also have two outposts at the Dolphins’ Hard Rock Stadium in Miami Gardens.